-- I. Primary Education-Pre-K through Grade 5 - II.
+- I .
+Primary Education-Pre-K through Grade 5 - II.
 Middle Childhood Education-Grades 4 through 9 - III.
 Adolescent to Young Adult-Grades 7 through 12 - IV.
-Multi-Age-Music Education, Theatre Education-Pre-K through Grade 12 - V. Intervention Specialist-(Special Education) Grades K through 12
+Multi-Age Music Education, Theatre Education (concentration in Theatre major) Pre-K through Grade 12

+V. Intervention Specialist - (Special Education) Grades K through 12

 Candidates may receive a four-year Resident Educator license in one of the first four areas listed.
-In addition, candidates may (1) add Intervention Specialist to any of the above, (this is not a stand-alone program at Heidelberg) or (2) seek a combination of two of the first four licenses.
-Note that this will require additional coursework and will take additional time.
-Candidates seeking licensure in two areas, must student teach in each area for at least six weeks.
+In addition, candidates may add Intervention Specialist to the Primary, Middle Childhood, or Adolescent to Young Adult license, (this is not a stand-alone program at Heidelberg).
+Note that this will require additional coursework and will take additional time above and beyond the Four-Year Graduation Guarantee.
+Candidates seeking licensure in two areas must student teach in each area for at least six weeks.